 The Holidays are over, and I am having a little bit of a hard time getting back into my routines.
-You see, I am a person of habit, and when my daily habits get temporarily broken even by such joyful events as the Holidays , I can become overly tired and ineffective.
+You see, I am a person of habit, and when my daily habits get temporarily broken even by such joyful events as the Holiday, I can become overly tired and ineffective.
 In other words, I feel like I am off my rhythm lately.
 Don't you?
 I feel like I need a vacation after the Holidays.
-Which is why good old banana bread (even in the form of muffins) becomes a really good and familiar friend that I want to cling on to right now:
+Which is why good old banana bread (even in the form of banana bread muffins) becomes a really good and familiar friend that I want to cling on to right now:

-I experimented a bit with my regular banana bread recipe and made these muffins a bit healthier by using whole wheat flour along with 1/2 cup of Greek yogurt and only 5 tablespoons of butter for a whole tray of muffins!
-Let me remind you that whole wheat flour is a very good source of dietary fiber and nutrients.
+I experimented a bit with my regular banana bread recipe and made these muffins a bit healthier by using whole wheat flour along with ½ cup of Greek yogurt and only 5 tablespoons of butter for a whole tray of muffins!
+Let me remind you that the whole wheat flour is a very good source of dietary fiber and nutrients.
 Here is a very interesting article on the benefits of whole wheat flour.

-Because these muffins are "banana bread" muffins (that is, made with 2 very ripe bananas), and because I am stuffing them with a whole bunch of apples - I guarantee you won't feel that "dry" taste of whole wheat flour at all!
+Because these muffins are "banana bread" muffins (that is, made with 2 very ripe bananas), and because I am stuffing them with a whole bunch of chopped apples - I guarantee you won't feel that "dry" taste of whole wheat flour at all!
 It's all covered up and disguised by the moistness and flavor-fulness of bananas and apples.

-As you see, I am using only 1 and 1/2 cups of whole wheat flour for a recipe that would usually demand 2 full cups of regular all-purpose flour.
+As you see, I am using only 1 and ½ cups of whole wheat flour for a recipe that would usually demand 2 full cups of regular all-purpose flour.
 Because 100% whole wheat flour is so much drier than all-purpose flour, the proportion of flour to liquid ingredients should be significantly decreased when using whole wheat flour.